Alexandre Jean-Baptiste Brun: The Orchids

 Alexandre Brun is also known for his famous collection of Orchids, commissioned by his friend, the passionate and wealthy Parisian collector Louis Libreck.

-This meticulous work of documentation lasted two years, from 1892 to 1894.
-He immortalized the most beautiful subjects of the collection, faithfully representing on dark wash the most minute details of a hundred of these rare, exotic flowers.
+This fastidious work of documentation lasted two years, from 1892 to 1894.
+He immortalized some subjects of the collection, representing on dark wash details of a hundred of these rare flowers.

 The collection of a hundred watercolors, forgotten for almost a century in the safe of an English bank, was exhibited for the first time around 1950, then a second time in 1981, when it received the Gold Medal of the Royal Horticultural Society of England.

 This collection has been immortalized in the book The Forgotten Orchids - Alexandre Brun by Phil Cribb, deputy curator of the Herbarium of the Royal Botanic Gardens of Kew, a member of the Royal Horticultural Society of England and author of several books on orchids.